killvxk/Gradient-Network-Bot-Jaammerr/README.md

 ## ⚠️ Important Notes

+!!
+To successfully close a session you need to use the exit button or press ctrl + c, otherwise the session will remain active

 - 🖥️ The Gradient Bot has support for 2 active sessions.
 You can run 2 versions on one PC, or 1 version on 2 PCs.
 - 📧 Verify that your email providers are correctly configured in the `imap_settings` section of `settings.yaml`.
 - 🧩 Maintain sufficient balance in your CapSolver account for uninterrupted captcha solving.